manish/manish.github.io/about.markdown

 permalink: /about/
 ---

-I am a Software Engineer with over 10 years of software development experience.
+I am a Software Engineer with over 10 years of experience.

 During the day, I love working on some of the most difficult and challenging problems I can put my hands on.
 I am motivated by the impact of my work on customers and stakeholders.